Portfolio-Solver-Platform/monitoring/README.md

 > metrics on the `/metrics` path on the endpoint named `http` in the Prometheus format.
 > This only works if the service is in the `default` namespace.

-In development, the admin account for Grafana has username `admin` and password `admin`.
+The development credentials for Grafana can be found in `helm/values.yaml`.